sylvainfaivre/usersandgroups-formula/README.rst

 globally or per-user.
 The source files can be defined globally, each user will take the directory with its username.
 Source can also be defined per-user.
+A default source can be defined and be used if no per-user source is found.

 All configuration is made using pillar data, read pillar.example to see how.